lolowl-coder/FastRenderEngine/README.md

 **Ways to build/test on different platforms:**

 - Windows - no questions
-- Android.
-Here I need some emulator or real device.
+- Android - emulator or real device.
 Harder, but possible.
 - Linux - using virtual machine or real desktop
 - MacOS, IOS - don't know how.
 Maybe virtual machine too.
 - PS same as MacOS